 Mid-State's Arborist Technician graduates enter the workforce with real-world knowledge and skills.
-Our students learn the fundamentals of pruning, plant health care, tree planting and maintenance, plant identification, tree risk assessment, and landscape installation and management.
+Our students learn the fundamentals of pruning, plant health care, tree planting and maintenance, plant identification, and tree risk assessment.
 Our unique aerial component gives our graduates experience working safely in the trees.
-You'll learn rope and saddle climbing, work with aerial lifts, and operate brush clippers and other industry equipment.